 ERT is a support unit for the patrol division.
-When a line supervisor request the ERT Team - two ERT members are normally on site within 15 to 20 minutes.
+When a line supervisor requests the ERT Team - two ERT members are normally on site within 15 to 20 minutes.
 The remainder of the team is normally on site within 25 to 35 minutes anywhere within the City of Greer.
-ERT is generally broken into three elements; Perimeter / Containment (Marksman), Entry, and Command.
+ERT is generally broken into three elements: Perimeter / Containment (Marksman), Entry, and Command.

 ERT responds to eight main categories of calls:

 Barricaded Subjects - Armed Subjects barricaded against arrest

 Heavy Arrest - Arrest of multiple armed felons in a fortified location

 High Risk Warrant Service (Drug search warrants, etc.)